An Explainable Deep-learning Model of Proton Auroras on Mars: Results

 The penetrating proton population is identified by a peak at the characteristic solar wind proton energy ${\rm \sim 1~keV}$ \citep{Halekas2015}.
-We find that the penetrating proton fluxes at other energies are also strongly correlated with the flux at ${\rm \sim 1~keV}$ as shown in Table~\ref{tab:shapdetsEn}.
+We find that the proton fluxes at other energies are also strongly correlated with the flux at ${\rm \sim 1~keV}$ as shown in Table~\ref{tab:shapdetsEn}.
 We divide the energy spectra into six energy ranges depending on the degree of correlation with the typical solar wind energy.
-The SHAP values as a function of the total flux for these energy ranges are shown in Figure~\ref{fig:shapEn}.
-We find that the SHAP values are highest up to ${\rm \sim 2.0~kR}$ for the energy range containing 1~keV (Panel b), and increase sharply with the increasing flux.
-The SHAP values are also relatively higher up to ${\rm \sim 3.0~kR}$ for the energy range 1489 -- 1720~eV, and show an overall increasing trend with increasing flux.
-For the lowest energy range 147 -- 541~eV, the SHAP values are exceptionally high up to ${\rm \sim 4.0~kR}$ for the extreme cases of corresponding flux.
-An approximately similar trend is found for the energies 1988 -- 3068~eV, although the corresponding SHAP values for the outliers only reach up to a maximum of ${\rm \sim 0.9~kR}$.
-For the highest energy ranges, the SHAP values are not significant and also do not show any distinct pattern.
+Table~\ref{tab:shapcorrsEn} lists the normalised SHAP contributions from these energy ranges as well as a Pearson correlation of SHAP with the proton flux values from these ranges.
+Figure~\ref{fig:shapEn} shows the distribution of SHAP values from the most significant energy ranges with the proton flux at the respective energies.
+We find that the SHAP values from the energy range 625 -- 1288~eV that contain the typical solar wind proton energy ${\rm \sim 1~keV}$, contribute the most and SHAP values show an increasing trend with the increasing proton flux in this range (Panel (a)) yielding a Pearson correlation of 67\%.
+SHAP values from higher energies, 1489 -- 1720~eV and 1988 -- 3068~eV are also relatively strongly correlated with the proton flux from these ranges with Pearson correlations of 68\% and 47\% respectively.
+From Figure~\ref{fig:shapEn}, Panels (b) and (c) respectively, we find that the SHAP values corresponding to these energies increase slowly compared to Panel (a) and are only significant for higher fluxes in these energy ranges.
+For other energy ranges, shown in Table~\ref{tab:shapcorrsEn}, the SHAP values do not contribute as significantly and also have low Pearson correlation values.
+The modeled Ly-${\rm \alpha}$ peak altitude intensities therefore are primarily dependent on the proton flux at ${\rm \sim 1~keV}$, the typical energy of the penetrating solar wind protons.